selfrefactor/rambda/refactor.md

 Goal: migrate runtime source/*.spec.js tests and source/*-spec.ts to source/*.spec.ts form
 1. Write refactor.md at repo root listing every method that has either *.spec.js or *-spec.ts file(or both), grouped into 10 batches of ~10% each, in dependency order.
-2. Each dev next completes one batch: create foo.spec.js using foo-spec.ts(if exists) and foo.spec.js(if exists) 2.1 Extend TS tests to assert also final result(which is missing in -spec.ts files) 2.2 If there is error on TS types after moving *.spec.js file, use `any` to make TS happy 2.3 don't delete the old files.
+2. Each dev next completes one batch: create foo.spec.ts using foo-spec.ts(if exists) and foo.spec.js(if exists) 2.1 Extend TS tests to assert also final result(which is missing in -spec.ts files) 2.2 Keep relative imports: `import { foo } from './foo'`, `import { pipe } from './pipe'` — do NOT import from 'rambda' (that resolves to the build dir, bad for dev)
+2.3 For every method imported via a relative specifier, create `source/<name>.d.ts` containing `export { <name> } from '../files/index'` so TS resolves types from the type-of-record while vitest still loads the `.js` at runtime
+2.4 don't delete the old files.
-3. While running the batch, work file by file because you need to verify new file is correct with "node node_modules/vitest/ dist/cli.js run --config vitest.typings.config.js source/foo.spec.ts" and "bun lint:typings"
+3. While running the batch, work file by file because you need to verify new file is correct with "node node_modules/vitest/ dist/cli.js run --config vitest.typings.config.js source/foo.spec.ts" and "yarn lint:typings"

 ## Current state